Pak Kum-chol

 Pak Kum-chol (Korean: 박금철; 1911 – May 1967) was a North Korean politician.
 Having been a guerrilla during the anti-Japanese struggle, he became a high-ranking politician after the liberation of Korea.
 Pak aligned himself with his former guerrilla brothers in arms from the Kapsan Operation Committee to form a faction within the ruling Workers' Party of Korea (WPK) called the "Kapsan faction".
-This faction sought to replace Kim Il-sung with Pak.
-Kim retaliated by purging the faction in 1967 in what is known as the Kapsan Faction Incident.
+This faction sought to replace Kim Il Sung with Pak.
+Kim retaliated by purging the faction in 1967 in what is known as the Kapsan faction incident.
 Pak was sent to work at a factory in the countryside and was either executed or died by suicide in May 1967.

 Early life

-Pak Kum-chol was born in 1911 in Kapsan, South Hamgyong Province in Japanese-occupied Korea.
+Pak Kum-chol was born in 1911 in Kapsan, Kankyōhoku Province, Japanese Korea (now in South Hamgyong Province, North Korea).
 He participated in communist guerrilla activities in since the early 1930s.
-Pak encountered Kim Il-sung in 1936.
+Pak encountered Kim Il Sung in 1936.
 Pak became a founding member of the underground Kapsan Operation Committee, which fought alongside Kim against the Japanese.
-After the liberation of Korea, members of the committee participated in North Korean politics as part of the Guerrilla faction of Kim Il-sung.
+After the liberation of Korea, members of the committee participated in North Korean politics as part of the guerrilla faction of Kim Il Sung.
 Political developments resulted in the Kapsan guerrillas being seen as a separate faction, called the "Kapsan faction" after the original Kapsan committee.
 Pak became the leader of this faction.